April 2026

 The pain arrived all at once then, descending from some merciful delay with such totality that the world became white at the edges.

 As consciousness thinned, Eliza saw the room over the shoulder of the person carrying her.
 The wardrobe hung open like a mouth.
-One of her mother’s dresses had been torn from its hanger and was dragging in blood.
-On the floor near the bed, embedded in a groove in the wood, lay a small metallic tag that must have broken free from the harness of the thing that had entered her room.
+One of her mother’s dresses had been torn from its hanger and dragged in blood.
+On the floor near the bed, embedded in a groove in the wood, lay a small metal tag shaken loose from the harness in the struggle.

-Beneath the number, stamped in fine corporate type, was a name she would not understand until much later.
+Below it, in fine corporate type, a name she would not understand until much later.

 Axiom Defense Systems.